robert-hardy/statistical_inference/PITCHME.md

 ---

 Bayesian inference gives conclusions that seem much more intuitive:
-- Given the data, I’m more persuaded the coin is biased (and I can be very precise about what I mean).
+- Given the data, I’m more persuaded the coin is biased.

+This 'update' process is very precise.

+Kruschke calls it _reallocating credibility_.

 ---